giannashamone-ctrl/veya-app/README.md

 # veya-app
+Veya — Support, exactly when it matters
+Most people don’t get support when they need it — they get it too late.

-Veya is a platform that connects users to the right healer, coach, or facilitator based on the life phase they are currently moving through.
-Users enter their birth data → receive upcoming life phases → and get matched with support to navigate or maximize those moments.
+Veya is a timing-based support system that connects users to the right coach, healer, or facilitator at key life moments.
+By mapping upcoming phases in advance, Veya helps users navigate change, pressure, or expansion with the right guidance at the right time.

+Each interaction is captured as a private, user-owned record, creating a living history of personal growth and what actually helped.

+Built with Filecoin to give users full ownership of their journey.

 # 🌌 Veya — Timing Meets the Right Support

 ## ⛓️ Blockchain Integration